-- Attendance is expected and will be taken via clicker beginning in week 2.
+- If you miss 2 or more classes during week 1 and 2, you may be administratively dropped. - Attendance is expected and will be taken for grading purposes via clicker beginning in week 2.
 Your lowest 3 clicker scores will be dropped. - Each clicker question will be worth 3 points: 2 for attendance, and 1 for correctness. - Students are responsible for all missed work, regardless of the reason for absence. - Using multiple clickers to answer a question for someone who is absent is not allowed.
 Such instances will be treated as cheating by all involved, and followed up on accordingly.